“Dominant IP standard for video production continues rapid innovation path”

 Numerous discovery and connection edge cases are handled better, to provide increased reliability when network topologies change, across multiple NICs (or networks) and much more.
 In other enhancements, NDI discovery on the local machine is improved as also are NDI sources on virtual networks.

 Traditionally, using RGB video was 80% slower than YCbCr.
 We’ve added AVX2 optimisations to bring this down to just 20% (assuming you have enough memory bandwidth on your system to keep up).
 We also now support 4:2:0 video colour spaces on input, and based on user requests, we even include a build of FFMPEG for Windows with NDI support enabled, and documentation for your convenience, eliminating the hassle of working out how to compile it yourself.
 There is even example code in the SDK that shows you how to create an NDI network source that acts as a virtual PTZ camera.

 Want to know more about NDI Technology & Tools?
 Ask Bruce...

 ...on LinkedIn, Facebook, Twitter or wherever works to keep updated on industry announcements!

-I am always looking to connect with industry professionals with a passion for the technologies and processes of video creation.
+I am always looking to connect with creative industry professionals who share my passion for the technologies and processes of media creation.
 If you are keen for a coffee and a chat about what you are seeing going on around you – some new technology or policy; its impact and implications – please feel free to reach out and connect.
-More ways to Contact Broadcast Bruce…